MicrosoftDocs/cloud-adoption-framework/docs/plan/data-warehouse-migration.md

 - Allocated budget for the complete migration
 - Your migration strategy
 - How you can de-risk the migration project to avoid delays and/or rework
-- Your existing data warehouse system, its architecture, schema, data volumes, data flows, security and operational dependencies
+- Your existing data warehouse system, its architecture, schema, data volumes, data flows, security, and operational dependencies
-- Differences between your existing on premises data warehouse DBMS and Azure Synapse e.g. data types, SQL functions, logic
+- Differences between your existing on premises data warehouse DBMS and Azure Synapse, for example, data types, SQL functions, logic
 - What needs to be migrated and priorities
-- The migration tasks, approaches, order and deadlines
+- The migration tasks, approaches, order, and deadlines
 - How you will control migration
 - How to prevent user disruption while undertaking the migration
 - What you need to do on-premises to avoid delays and enable migration
 - Tools to enable secure migration of schemas, data, and ETL processing to Azure
-- Data model design changes needed during and/or post migration
+- Data model design changes needed during and post migration
 - Any pre or post migration technology changes and how to minimize rework
 - Post migration technology deprecation
 - How you will implement testing and quality assurance to prove success